Aerobrid/ML-Risk-Github-PR-Bot-App/ml-service/TRAINING.md

 2. After training the script will write models into `ml-service/models/` (for local runs) or `models/` depending on how you run the service.
 Copy the resulting files to the running service's models directory if needed and restart the ML service.

-If you need an API-based model management workflow later, consider re-enabling the endpoints behind authentication and admin-only controls.